6 solutions to fix 'File system verify or repair failed' error

 Step 6: Have a check to ensure you have got all of the lost files back.

-Aside from above, iBoysoft Mac Data Recovery can also recover data from formatted, unmountable, unreadable hard drives, USB flash drives, SD cards, etc.
+Aside from above, iBoysoft Mac Data Recovery can also recover lost data from formatted, unmountable, unreadable hard drives, USB flash drives, SD cards, etc.

 Part III: 6 solutions to 'File system verify or repair failed' error